apache/airflow/docs/apache-airflow/core-concepts/tasks.rst

     * The Airflow worker failed its liveness probe, so the system (for example, Kubernetes) restarted the worker.
     * The system (for example, Kubernetes) scaled down and moved an Airflow worker from one node to another.

-* *Undead tasks* are tasks that are *not* supposed to be running but are, often caused when you manually edit Task Instances via the UI.
-Airflow will find them periodically and terminate them.

-Below is the code snippet from the Airflow scheduler that runs periodically to detect zombie/undead tasks.
+Below is the code snippet from the Airflow scheduler that runs periodically to detect zombie tasks.

 .. exampleinclude:: /../../airflow/jobs/scheduler_job_runner.py
     :language: python